 A Growth Hacker isn’t made by tools but they’re helpful.
 Almost every paid tool also has a try-out or limited free version.
 Try them all out and learn how to use them.
 If you are part of a Growth Team you’ll have enough budget to get the full functionality.
 If you’re marketing our own product the free functionality should be sufficient to learn.

-Growth Hacking articles
+Growth articles Classic

 - Aaron Ginn – Defining a Growth Hacker: 3 common Characteristics

 - Andrew Chen – How to be a Growth Hacker

 - Sean Ellis – Find a Growth Hacker for your startup

 - Ryan Holiday – The Secret that defines Marketing now